codurance/site/_posts/2015-03-16-installing-zprezto-a-quick-guide.md

 - efficiency
 ---

-Once and a while, whether it be by someone I'm pairing with or someone who's just peeked over my shoulder, I'll get asked how I "got my terminal to look like that".
+Once in a while, whether it be by someone I'm pairing with or someone who's just peeked over my shoulder, I'll get asked how I "got my terminal to look like that".
 From now on I'm just going to direct them to this post as I'm going to take a short while to explain how I achieved the colourful canvas I log into every day.

 > ** *Just note that the following does not represent the full capabilities of the tools shown, this is just a little introduction to them describing what I achieved personally.
 For more information visit the official repository linked at the bottom of the page.* **